 Our goal is to welcome children and students of all ages as integral parts of the faith community, tend to their needs as best we are able, and support parents in the sacred role of raising their kids to love God and others.

 On Sunday morning…

-Following worship we have time of fellowship followed by Sunday school for youth and adults.
+Following worship (during the school year) we have time of fellowship followed by Sunday school for youth and adults.
 We offer at least two adult electives (listed in the bulletin), nursery care, and Jr. and Sr. High Sunday school groups.

 During the week…

 During the week, High school students are invited to participate in Youth for Christ (Metamora High School and Eureka High School).
 Campus Life meets every Monday at MTHS at 7:17pm (text “redbird” to 41411 to get text reminders of Campus Life events.
 They are also listed in The Weekly).
 There are also opportunities to attend winter camp, summer camps, service projects, etc. through YFC or Camp Menno Haven and MMC.

 Each summer, MMC holds Vacation Bible School for pre-school through 5th grade students.
 Dates and times are advertised through the website as the event approaches.

 We also offer baptism preparation classes for students who have professed faith in Jesus and wish to be baptized.
 Contact firstname.lastname@example.org for more information.

 All teaching is Bible-centered and Jesus-focused.
 We emphasize both learning about God as well as living out the teaching of Jesus in real life.
 Practical lessons on peacemaking, conflict resolution and reconciliation are a part of the Jubilee curriculum we use for Children on Sunday am and are regular themes in our Jr. High and Sr. High teaching environments.